Leveraging Gamification to Make Legal Resources More Accessible in Canada

 Project Process

-Our small 4 man team designed, researched, tested and prototyped a 0-1 product starting from scratch
+Our small four-person team designed, researched, tested, and prototyped a 0-to-1 product from scratch

 Brand Identity